Password protecting your site in the DreamHost panel

 ################################################

-The .htpasswd file only shows the encrypted password you chose for username1:
+The .htpasswd file only shows the encrypted password for a username:

 username1:$1$MVq7Nkc/$GTaN0dRkCsiXJpFNxYs8V.

-- When you visit your website in a browser, a pop-up authentication box appears that asks you to enter your credentials.
+Visit the password-protected directory in your browser.
+A pop-up authentication box appears that asks you to enter your credentials.

 See also